 Nutritional Sciences Award

-The Nutritional Sciences Award 2017 is dedicated to Human Nutrition, with special emphasis on vitamins, carotenoids, polyunsaturated fatty acids, enzymes, pre- and probiotics and naturally occurring bioactive compounds.
+The Nutritional Sciences Award 2017 was dedicated to Human Nutrition, with special emphasis on vitamins, carotenoids, polyunsaturated fatty acids, enzymes, pre- and probiotics and naturally occurring bioactive compounds.

-Scientists from all parts of the world who have made major contributions to fundamental or applied research in this field can be nominated for the award.
-A prime requirement is that the candidate’s research must have significantly advanced the world’s understanding and knowledge of key questions in the field specified.
-An international judging committee will review the nominations and selected the winner, Professor Philip Calder from the University of Southampton.
+Scientists from all parts of the world who have made major contributions to fundamental or applied research in this field were nominated for the award.
+A prime requirement was that the candidate’s research must have significantly advanced the world’s understanding and knowledge of key questions in the field specified.
+An international judging committee reviewed the nominations and selected the winner, Professor Philip Calder from the University of Southampton.

-Candidates for the award can be put forward by nomination only.
-Candidates cannot nominate themselves.
-It is a requirement of the award that the recipient will be present at the award presentation event to receive the award personally and to deliver an award lecture on his/her research work.
-The award will be presented at the IUNS 21th international Congress of nutrition in Buenos Aires, Argentina on 16 October 2017.
+Candidates for the award could be put forward by nomination only.
+Candidates could not nominate themselves.
+The award was presented at the IUNS 21st International Congress of Nutrition in Buenos Aires, Argentina, on 16 October 2017.

 The DSM Nutritional Sciences Award 2015 was presented to Professor Dr. Hans H. Stein during the 13th Symposium on Digestive Physiology in Pigs in Kliczków (Poland) on 19-21 May 2015.
 Professor Dr. Hans H. Stein received the award in recognition of his impressive career in the field of sustainable swine nutrition research and for nurturing future talent in animal nutrition.

 "Receiving the 2015 DSM Nutritional Sciences Award is a huge honor for me.
 To be acknowledged by your peers for your work is the greatest of accolades.
 It makes me feel extremely happy, and it’s very humbling at the same time" said Professor Stein.